We’ve been fortunate enough to drive the entire 469-mile length of the Blue Ridge Parkway several times over the past two years.

 The farm is also home to one of Virginia’s most popular wineries, Peaks of Otter Winery, which produces 35 different fruit wines.

-Their farm market offers wine tastings, as well as fresh produce, jams, jellies, apple cider, and much more.
+Their farm market offers wine tastings, as well as fresh fruit, jams, jellies, apple cider, and much more.

 They also have a huge sunflower field, a giant Johnny Appleseed statue, a picnic pavilion, hiking trails, and a log cabin, and host several festivals and other special events throughout the year.